cratiu222/RabbyX/docs/ui.md

 - `notification page`

-  when dapp request user interaction. some like `sign`, `connect`, this page will show in a seperate window.
+  when dapp request user interaction. some like `sign`, `connect`, this page will show in a separate window.

 - `tab page`